thinkty/D-OTA/README.md

-# OTA
+# D-OTA
-Implementation of the over-the-air device firmware update on the ESP8266 board running the [ESP8266 RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK/tree/master).
+Implementation of the delta (differential) over-the-air device firmware update on the ESP8266 board running the [ESP8266 RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK/tree/master).
+Delta OTA update is different from a normal OTA update in a way that it receives only the differential of the previous firmware and the new firmware.
+Therefore, the resulting transactions have relatively low overhead.

 ## Requirements